Anna Jarvis: Movement towards Mother's Day

+In the ensuing years, Anna Jarvis embarked upon a campaign to make "Mother's Day" a recognized holiday.
+She spent a significant amount of time writing to countless business executives, church groups, and politicians at the state and national level to promote the commemorative day.
+Jarvis was singularly dedicated throughout this process, resigning her position at Fidelity Mutual and incorporating the Mother’s Day International Association (MDIA) in 1912 to encourage national and international recognition of the day.
+During her campaign, the holiday spread throughout every U.S. state and numerous foreign countries, including Canada, Mexico, China, Japan, and throughout South America and Africa.
+After her persistent efforts, Mother’s Day was finally proclaimed a national holiday in 1914 by President Woodrow Wilson.

 Commercialization, conflict, and later life

 Although the national proclamation represented a public validation of her efforts, Jarvis always believed herself to be the leader of the commemorative day.
 She, therefore, maintained her established belief in the sentimental significance of the day to honor all mothers and motherhood.
 Jarvis valued the symbolism of such tangible items as the white carnation emblem, which she described as:

 Its whiteness is to symbolize the truth, purity and broad-charity of mother love; its fragrance, her memory, and her prayers.
 The carnation does not drop its petals, but hugs them to its heart as it dies, and so, too, mothers hug their children to their hearts, their mother love never dying.
 When I selected this flower, I was remembering my mother's bed of white pinks.

 Jarvis frequently referred to her mother's memory during her efforts to maintain the sentimental heart of the day while also maintaining her role as the founder of the holiday.
 In addition to her efforts to maintain her position and recognition as the holiday's founder, Jarvis struggled against forces of commercialization that overwhelmed her original message.
 Among some of these forces were the confection, floral, and greeting card industries.
 The symbols she valued for their sentimentality, such as the white carnation, easily became commodified and commercialized.